-Furthermore, we observe that Adobe Sign also contains an option supporting the use of digital signature technology, notably digital certificate-based advanced electronic signatures and "qualified electronic signatures" as defined in Article 3 (12) of the eIDAS Regulation.
-Hence, if said option is activated by the user, Adobe Sign can be considered as a business-friendly tool to support and facilitate the process of producing advanced and qualified electronic signatures.
+Furthermore, we observe that Adobe Sign contains an option supporting the use of digital signature technology, notably advanced electronic signature as defined in Article 3 (11) of the eIDAS Regulation and qualified electronic signatures as defined in Article 3 (12) of the eIDAS Regulation.
+Hence, if said option, which enables the creation of digital signatures both with desktop and cloud-based deployments, is activated by the user, Adobe Sign is an innovative and business-friendly tool to support and facilitate the process of producing advanced and qualified electronic signatures.
 In the case of qualified electronic signatures, this means that Adobe Sign supports the creation of electronic signatures that, in accordance with Article 25 of the eIDAS Regulation, have the equivalent legal effect of a handwritten signature and are recognised in other EU member states.
+Moreover, Adobe Sign offers reliable means to guarantee the long-term validity of such signatures through Adobe's own qualified electronic time stamp service and through its integration with third party electronic time stamp services.